Coupled human–environment system

 A coupled human–environment system (known also as a coupled human and natural system, or CHANS) characterizes the dynamical two-way interactions between human systems (e.g., economic, social, cultural) and natural (e.g., hydrologic, atmospheric, biological, geological) systems.
-This coupling expresses the idea that the evolution of humans and environmental systems may no longer be treated as individual isolated systems.
+This coupling expresses the idea that human and environmental systems may no longer be treated as individual isolated systems.
 The complexity that CHANS research reveals is useful to inform policy decisions regarding environmental sustainability.

 CHANS research is a broad field.
-Some research programs draw from, and build on, the perspectives developed in trans-disciplinary fields such as human ecology, ecological anthropology, environmental geography, economics, as well as others.
+Some research programs draw from, and build on, the perspectives developed in interdisciplinary fields such as human ecology, ecological anthropology, environmental geography, economics, as well as others.
 In contrast, other research programs, such as Critical Zone science, aim to develop a more quantitative theoretic framework focusing on the development of analytical and numerical models, by building on theoretical advances in complex adaptive systems, complexity economics, dynamical systems theory, and the earth sciences.
 To some extent, all CHANS programs recognize the need to move beyond traditional research methods developed in the social and natural sciences, as these are not sufficient to quantify the highly nonlinear dynamics often present in CHANS.
 Some research into CHANS emulates the more traditional research programs that tended to separate the social from the ecological sciences.

 Research

+CHANS research seeks to uncover the reciprocal processes and interactions that link human and natural elements of a system or between systems.